Dotun Adebayo: Early life

-Oludotun "Dotun" Adebayo was born in Lagos, Nigeria, and moved to join his parents in England at the age of six.
+Oludotun "Dotun" Adebayo was born on 25 August 1959, in Lagos, Nigeria, and moved to join his parents in England at the age of six.
 His younger brother Diran Adebayo is a novelist, and his nephew Tobi Adebayo-Rowling is a professional footballer.
 As a young boy, Adebayo joined the National Youth Theatre, where he starred in Killing Time by Barrie Keeffe, Julius Caesar by Shakespeare, and several other productions.

 Adebayo was educated at Woodlands Park Junior School in Tottenham, where he was in the year below Winston Silcott.
-He then went on to Stationers' Company's Comprehensive School in Hornsey, North London, followed by Stockholm University, where he studied Literature.
+He went on to Stationers' Company's Comprehensive School in Hornsey, North London, followed by Stockholm University, where he studied Literature.
 While there, he had a reggae segment inside a Saturday-night radio programme on Sveriges Radio P3.
+Also started a reggae band, Giant Steppers.
 He then returned to the UK to study Philosophy at the Wivenhoe Park campus of the University of Essex.

-While studying at the University of Essex, and presenting two programmes on the student radio station, in 1987 Adebayo was elected President of the University of Essex Students' Union to serve in the 1987/1988 academic year.
+While studying at the University of Essex, and presenting two programmes on the student radio station, in 1987 Adebayo was elected president of the University of Essex Students' Union to serve in the 1987/1988 academic year.
 Standing as an independent, he defeated Labour Students candidate Asad Rehman.
+Adebayo graduated from Essex in 1987 with a BA degree in Philosophy.

 Adebayo revealed during an episode of Up All Night that his middle names were "Davey Moore".
 His parents were boxing fans and had given him these middle names because the boxer Davey Moore had boxed and beaten British-Nigerian Hogan Bassey a year earlier.
-He spoke about this during the show's "Virtual Jukebox" segment when the Bob Dylan song "Who Killed Davey Moore" had been selected by a listener.
+He spoke about this during the show's "Virtual Jukebox" segment when the Bob Dylan song "Who Killed Davey Moore?" had been selected by a listener.